tmux-plugins/tmux-sensible/README.md

     # focus events enabled for terminals that support them
     set -g focus-events on

+    # super useful when using "grouped sessions" and multi-monitor setup
+    setw -g aggressive-resize on

 ### Key bindings

     # easier and faster switching between next/prev window